Paula Fredriksen: Paul

 Paul thought not that gentiles should not become Jews, but that they could not become Jews: covenantal circumcision, he insisted, occurs only on the eighth day of the male infant's life (Philippians 3.5).
 Jewish circumcision for adult gentile males, in view of Jewish law, was thus "nothing" (1 Corinthians 7.19).
 His letters, all addressed to gentile communities, argue vehemently against his circumcising competitors.
-By the late first- early second century, this generation long dead, Paul's intra-Jewish arguments will be interpreted by gentile readers as anti-Jewish arguments.
+By the late first or early second century, that generation being long dead, Paul's intra-Jewish arguments will be interpreted by gentile readers as anti-Jewish arguments.
 In this way, Fredriksen shows, Paul's letters became a wellspring for nineteen centuries of Christian anti-Judaism and antisemitism.

 Fredriksen thus contributes to a new school of New Testament scholarship, "Paul within Judaism."
 Believing that the Kingdom would arrive in his own lifetime, Paul had no intention of starting a new religion—much less an anti-Jewish religion.
 But Paul does acknowledge the existence "of many gods and many lords" (1 Corinthians 8.5: "lord" is a common designation for a Mediterranean god): they are Christ's cosmic opposition.
 Paul, thus, should be understood not only within Judaism, urges Fredriksen.
 As a late Second Temple Diaspora Jew, the apocalyptic Paul also stands "within paganism."
-It was these pagan superhuman powers, taught Paul, whom Christ will defeat when he returns in glory as God's Davidic champion.
+It was these pagan superhuman powers, taught Paul, whom Christ would defeat when he returned in glory as God's Davidic champion.

 Augustine

-Through Krister Stendahl's classic article, “Paul and the Introspective Conscience of the West,” Fredriksen first made the acquaintance of the mid-first century Paul and of Paul's greatest western interpreter, Augustine of Hippo.
+Through Krister Stendahl's classic article, “Paul and the Introspective Conscience of the West,” Fredriksen first made the acquaintance of the mid-first century Paul and of Paul's greatest Western interpreter, Augustine of Hippo.
 Augustine's Paul, in late Latin translation, was the source of Augustine's signature teachings on human will, divine grace, original sin, and predestination.
 As he struggled particularly with Paul's letter to the Romans, Augustine redefined "free will."
 Human moral agency, he now argued, was in a state of diminished capacity, which was the just penalty of Adam's sin, inherited across generations.
 In Augustine on Romans (1982), the first English translation of two of his early works on Paul's epistle, Fredriksen charted Augustine's evolving struggles with this nexus of issues.
-These commentaries on Romans were the prelude to Augustine's master work, the Confessions.
+These commentaries on Romans were the prelude to Augustine's masterwork, the Confessions.

-Fredriksen continued to consider and to contrast the first-century Jewish Paul and the late fourth-century Augustinian Paul together.
-She compared scholarly assessments of their respective "conversions."
+Fredriksen continued to consider and contrast the first-century Jewish Paul and the late fourth-century Augustinian Paul.
+She compared scholarly assessments of their respective conversions.
 She analyzed both men's ideas on flesh and resurrection.
 She measured the distance between their respective ideas on the destiny of Israel.
 She traced Augustine's weaponization of Paul against Pelagius.
 She explored the similarities and differences between them on such issues as sin, salvation, and God.
 Fredriksen also brought Augustine into conversation with other ancient theologians: with Tyconius (on Christian millenarianism); with Origen (on Paul and Jewish Law; on sin and salvation); and with Isidore of Seville (on Jews).